-“Progressive doom metal with saxophone” may sound like a ridiculous musical recipe, but Chicago’s Yakuza has ridden the idea to five acclaimed albums and a place atop their hometown metal mountain.
-Not to mention singer/saxophonist Bruce Lamont’s numerous side projects, ranging from guest appearances with Chicago punk outfit The Jai-Alai Savant to fronting tribute band Led Zeppelin 2.
-Ahead of the release of Yakuza's latest full-length, Of Seismic Consequence, and the band's Tuesday show with Triptykon at the Marquis, The A.V.
+“Progressive doom metal with saxophone” may sound like a ridiculous musical recipe, but Chicago’s Yakuza has ridden the idea to five acclaimed albums and a place atop the local metal mountain.
+Not to mention singer/saxophonist Bruce Lamont’s numerous side projects, ranging from guest appearances with local punk outfit The Jai-Alai Savant to fronting tribute band Led Zeppelin 2.
+Ahead of the June 22 release of Yakuza's latest full-length, Of Seismic Consequence, and a Sunday, June 20 set opening for Eyehategod at the Empty Bottle, The A.V.
 Club spoke with Lamont about genre definition, free jazz, and musical light beer.
 (Download a free MP3 of one of the new album's tracks, "Stones And Bones," from Profound Lore Records here.)

 The A.V.
 Club: Yakuza’s effectively entering its second decade now—